 - Turn off the wireless connectivity on other home electronics around your home.

-Can you connect Soundbar to TV via Bluetooth?
+Can you connect Soundbar to your TV via Bluetooth?

-Yes, you can connect the soundbar to the TV via Bluetooth.
+Yes, you can connect your soundbar to the TV via Bluetooth.
 Turn on the Bluetooth connectivity in both devices and make them discoverable.
-Once your wireless speakers and TV are paired, you can enjoy enhanced sound quality from your device.
+Once your wireless speakers and TV are paired, you can enjoy enhanced select sound or audio quality from your device.

 How do I make my soundbar Bluetooth?

 You can make your soundbar Bluetooth by adding an adapter device.
-Your adapter can be connected via aux output, digital optical, RCA, or HDMI cables.
+Your adapter can be connected via aux output, RCA, HDMI, HDMI Arc and digital optical cables.
 Then set it to “TX” mode, which will transmit signals from your soundbar receiver to your TV.

 Our audio experts advise not to place the speakers or sound bars too far away from your TV, as the video and audio may be compromised.
 To maximize the power and signal, be sure there is nothing obstructing the devices from connecting.
 You should also keep every other Bluetooth-capable device in your home a good distance away.